Updated on May 6, 2022. Why? Because it looks like prices are lower than when we wrote this original post!

 There are many different advantages to renting a Beachcomber Shack.
 If you have young kids or elderly people in your party, it’s an excellent way to keep them sheltered and cool while the rest of the group is enjoying the Surf Pool (a wave pool), Castaway Creek (a lazy river), or the numerous water slides.

 As a parent, I liked being able to read in the shady location while my kids went off exploring.
-The kids also loved the refillable mugs and made sure they tried as many Fanta flavors as possible during the day.
+The kids also loved the unlimited access to the Coke Freestyle machines and made sure they tried as many Fanta flavors as possible during the day.
 Because we had a birthday person with us, our attendant, Dennis even surprised us with a sand pail filled with ice cream.

 I was really sad to leave Typhoon Lagoon and our Beachcomber Shack when the day was done.
 The service was excellent and the setup very comfortable.
 Blizzard Beach offers a similar private space to rent called Polar Patios.
 However, the Patios aren’t covered—so I feel the Beachcomber Shacks are the superior choice.